Now that our moving date is getting closer, we are confronted by a tricky task: the organisation of the daily ethical life of our cohousing community.

 For the furniture, I am sure we will end up with a mixture of all except plastic.

 One doesn’t need to be righteous to live an ethical life, nor does it need to be boring and ugly.
 It could be an opportunity for a richer communal life.
-Looking after the bees and making cakes from the honey together, gardening and cooking, sewing around the burning stove while discussing a book, making our own furniture – all these occupations help maintain, or even create, special bonds between people living in community.
+Looking after the bees and making cakes from the honey together, gardening and cooking, sewing in a cosy space while discussing a book, making our own furniture – all these occupations help maintain, or even create, special bonds between people living in community.

 On Twitter as @evetibber